 It’s a blend (quite literally) of 4 simple ingredients – along with salt and pepper because again – LAYERS OF FLAVOR.

 You’ll also love that this sauce is pretty hands-off as far as cooking goes.
-It all starts on a sheet pan with onion, garlic, and butternut squash.
+It all starts on a sheet pan with onion, garlic, and diced butternut squash, where the veggies will roast.

-No need to get fancy with chopping here, because after they roast up in the oven and getting all beautifully caramelized, we’re going to blend them into a sauce!
+No need to get fancy with chopping here, because after they roast up in the oven and get all beautifully caramelized, we’re going to blend them into a sauce!

 So roast away, sweet veggies, with a drizzle of olive oil and S&P.